FullstackAcademy/SequelizeGuides/docs/getting-started.md

-### Entities vs data
+### Instances vs data

-When you console log the returned value from a Sequelize statement just like in the example above, you will see a weird looking object like this:
+When you console log the returned value from a Sequelize statement (just like in the example above), what you see is a weird looking object like this:

 ```js
 {